chrisnoonan98675/site/xl-release/how-to/install-xl-release-as-a-service.markdown

     Also, you must ensure that the server is configured so that it can start without input from the user; for example, if a repository keystore password is required, then it should be provided in `XL_RELEASE_SERVER_HOME/conf/xl-release-server.conf`.

+    **Important:** Ensure that the `JAVA_HOME` environment variable is set correctly for the user or service the will be used to run the XL Release service.
+You can explicitly set the location of the Java executable by updating the `XL_RELEASE_HOME/bin/.wrapper-env.sh` script.

 1. As root, execute `XL_RELEASE_SERVER_HOME/bin/install-service.sh`.
 This command will install the service with the name `xl-release` and the title `XL Release Server`.

     You will be asked for the user name under which you installed the XL Release server when you executed `run.sh`.